dcunited001/dcunited001.github.io/_drafts/the-monadic-model-of-metaphysics-and-meditative-states-of-mind.md

       - and it requires so much forethought, plenty of regular contact with the subject/target, and *constant* focus on the malicious intent of bringing harm to that person.
-      - "Anthony Hopkins uses NLP to butter his victims up. be like Hopkins"
+      - "Anthony Hopkins uses NLP to butter his victims up.
+Be like Hopkins"